sajanav/goldenrealestate/README.md

 7. Home page contains details of the project as well as features in this version .
 8.Home page contains a contact me button which will take you to my linkedin profile in case you want to contact me in future .
 9. It can be deployed in AZURE,AWS clouds .
+10.If you want to change the port , just change .env file

 Features of application :